inveniosoftware/docs-invenio-rdm/docs/develop/best-practices/css-js.md

-# CSS and JS
+# CSS and JavaScript

 ## jQuery

-The most common usage of jQuery is for JS in Jinja templates.
+The most common usage of jQuery is for JavaScript in Jinja templates.

 ### Selectors